johnspeare/joint-38/sog-review-decisions.md

 ### 1.1 Jurisdictional corrections (Wisconsin → Washington)

 The baseline document referenced Wisconsin authorities in six places.
-All six are now corrected in the draft; the Chief's role here is to confirm that these are the right Washington authorities for the District.
-Full source citations for each replacement are in the Review Notes section of `sog-1st-pass.md` (items 1–6 under "Wisconsin → Washington replacements applied").
+Confirm that these are the right Washington authorities for the District.

 | # | Where in the SOG | Was | Now |
 |---|---|---|---|